 If you feel that any individual in particular from Genomics England has contributed enough directly to warrant authorship, you can add them directly as an author.

 How to acknowledge us

 This research was made possible through access to the data and findings generated by the 100,000 Genomes Project.
-The 100,000 Genomes Project is managed by Genomics England Limited (a wholly owned company of the Department of Health).
+The 100,000 Genomes Project is managed by Genomics England Limited (a wholly owned company of the Department of Health and Social Care).
 The 100,000 Genomes Project is funded by the National Institute for Health Research and NHS England.
 The Wellcome Trust, Cancer Research UK and the Medical Research Council have also funded research infrastructure.
 The 100,000 Genomes Project uses data provided by patients and collected by the National Health Service as part of their care and support.